ejgallego/real-world-coq/2023-09-bu/index.md

 institute.
 Its development and maintenance is managed by the [Coq Team](https://coq.inria.fr/coq-team.html), but the development follows a collaborative model and releases usually see dozens of external contributors.
-Dr. Emilio Jesus Gallego Arias, the instructor for this workshop, is a member of the [Coq Core Team](https://coq.inria.fr/coq-team.html).
+Emilio J. Gallego Arias, the instructor for this tutorial, is a member of the [Coq Core Team](https://coq.inria.fr/coq-team.html).

 This course aims to introduce the Coq proof assistant in a practical